Rank Reduction in Bimatrix Games: Main Result

-\begin{lemma}[{\cite[Lemma~2]{thompson1970reducing}}] If $s+t>0$ in Lemma \ref{lem:TW1}, there exists nonsingular $S_2$ and $T_2$ such that $S_2(A+\lambda B)T_2$ can be partitioned into:
+\begin{lemma}[{\citet[Lemma~2]{thompson1970reducing}}] If $s+t>0$ in Lemma \ref{lem:TW1}, there exists nonsingular $S_2$ and $T_2$ such that $S_2(A+\lambda B)T_2$ can be partitioned into:

-\end{lemma} \begin{proof} See Lemma 2 of \cite{thompson1970reducing}. \end{proof} Furthermore, by repeated applications of Lemmas \ref{lem:TW1} and \ref{lem:TW2}, the authors define an iterative algorithm that solves for the set $\lambda(A,B)$, including identifying if $\lambda(A,B)=\emptyset$.
+\end{lemma} \begin{proof} See \cite[Lemma~2]{thompson1970reducing}. \end{proof} Furthermore, by repeated applications of Lemmas \ref{lem:TW1} and \ref{lem:TW2}, the authors define an iterative algorithm that solves for the set $\Lambda(A,B)$, including identifying if $\Lambda(A,B)=\emptyset$.
 We briefly outline the algorithm in Algorithm \ref{alg:TWCF}.
-For the full proof and implementation details, we refer the reader to \cite{thompson1970reducing,dell1971algorithm}. \begin{remark} As the authors note in \cite{dell1971algorithm}, their algorithm may be numerically unsound for ill-conditioned problems.
+For the full proof and implementation details, we refer the reader to \citep{thompson1970reducing,dell1971algorithm}. \begin{remark} As the authors note in \cite{dell1971algorithm}, their algorithm may be numerically unsound for ill-conditioned problems.
 Indeed, while there does not appear to be any results in the literature comparing the numerical stability of the TWCF algorithm and Gantmacher's method for computing the KCF, it seems likely that both methods may share similar numerical difficulties.
 Therefore, other algorithms may be better suited for ill-conditioned problems.
-For the square, dense matrix pencil, (whether ill-conditioned or not) the famous QZ algorithm of Moler and Stewart is likely a better option \cite{moler1973algorithm},\cite[Ch.~7.7]{golub2012matrix}.
-For the rectangular case, numerical accuracy for ill-conditioned problems can likely be improved via the GUTPRI algorithm \cite{demmel1993generalized}.
+For the square, dense matrix pencil, (whether ill-conditioned or not) the famous QZ algorithm of \cite{moler1973algorithm} is likely a better option.
+One can also see \cite[Ch.~7.7]{golub2012matrix} for a detailed description of the QZ algorithm.
+For the rectangular case, numerical accuracy for ill-conditioned problems can likely be improved via the GUTPRI algorithm developed by \cite{demmel1993generalized}.
 However, even in light of this discussion, we choose to explore the TWCF as it provides insight into the mathematical structure of the pencil that applies to our problem at hand. \end{remark}

-We now state one final definition before proceeding to state the main theorem from \cite{thompson1970reducing}, which we use to prove our first main result.
+We now state one final definition before proceeding to state the main theorem from \cite{thompson1970reducing}, which we use to prove our next result.

-\begin{definition} For any $\lambda\in\Ce$, define the geometric multiplicity of $\lambda$ as: \begin{enumerate} \item $\m{\lambda}=0$ if $\lambda\notin\lambda(A,B)$, \item $\m{\lambda}=$ the number of Jordan blocks containing $\lambda$ in the Jordan normal form of $E_{11,i}$ where $i$ is the smallest integer such that $s_i+t_i=0$. \end{enumerate} \end{definition}
+\begin{definition} For any $\lambda\in\Ce$, define the geometric multiplicity of $\lambda$ as: \begin{enumerate} \item $\m{\lambda}=0$ if $\lambda\notin\Lambda(A,B)$, \item $\m{\lambda}=$ the number of Jordan blocks containing $\lambda$ in the Jordan normal form of $E_{11,i}$ where $i$ is the smallest integer such that $s_i+t_i=0$. \end{enumerate} \end{definition}